 Recommended: Best books for lawyers and law students

-Best Leadership Books Every Leader Should Read
+Top 15 Best Leadership Books Every Leader Must Read 2024

 1. Learning to Lead: The Journey to Leading Yourself, Leading Others, and Leading an Organization by Ron Williams with Karl Weber: Ron Williams as a child grew up in Chicago, then went up to become a top health care executive, he also served as the CEO of Aetna.
 Learning to Lead as William’s points out isn’t a book for executives whom are advancing in their careers with the aim of climbing even higher, but for beginners who are just starting their careers, and who are struggling to get it on the right part of leadership.